sshakerinezhad/BEHAVIOR-1K/docs/challenge/updates.md

-# BEHAVIOR Challenge Weekly Updates
+# BEHAVIOR Challenge Updates

-On this page, we provide weekly updates regarding the first **BEHAVIOR Challenge**, including important bug fixes, new feature announcements, and clarifications about challenge rules.
+On this page, we provide updates regarding the first **BEHAVIOR Challenge**, including important bug fixes, new feature announcements, and clarifications about challenge rules.

 ---

-### 10/29/2025 {#10292025}
+### 10/30/2025 {#10302025}

 **Challenge rule clarifications:**